 The whole story behind climbing "The Nipple" started 2 years ago when I was hiking up Papali Uka with my friend Scott.
 After about 2 miles on the trail, you come up to a signed intersection, which shows you the way to continue on the Papali Uka trail.
 We took a break, and after I looked around I saw a steep overgrown trail going down a side ridge.
 I took out my topo map and following the contour lines, my eyes got stuck on a peak called Pu'u Waiahilahila.

 "I am curious if this is an old trail leading to that peak" - I told Scott,

 "Maybe" - he responded with his "How should I know?" face.

-Ok, the plan was ready, I just needed to talk with some people who would like to explore a new mountain peak, and not afraid of bushwhacking for hours.
-I knew that Scott loves exploring (he made me like this things with some of his crazy exploration hikes).
-It was Randy, who is another old school hiker on the island, and he is always into new stuff.
-I convinced Ben too, who is another good friend, maybe not the explorer type, but usually he never complains .
+Ok, the plan was ready, I just needed to talk with some people who would like to explore a new mountain peak, and not be afraid of bushwhacking for hours.
+I knew that Scott loves exploring (he made me like these things with some of his crazy exploration hikes).
+It was Randy, who is another old-school hiker on the island, and he is always into new stuff.
+I convinced Ben too, who is another good friend, maybe not the explorer type, but usually, he never complains.